eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 the context of the Credential API)

 ### 4.2 High-Level Requirements to be changed
-#### RP_01
+#### RPA_01
-The following text will be appended to RPA\_01 "The Wallet Unit SHALL not delegate this process to any third party, including the browser and the operating system."
+The following text will be appended to RPA\_01 "The Wallet Unit SHALL retain full authority over this process, for example, this process SHALL NOT be handled by a third party, including the browser and the operating system."
-#### RP_07
+#### RPA_07
-The following text will be appended to RPA\_07 "The Wallet Unit SHALL not delegate this process to any third party, including the browser and the operating system."
+The following text will be appended to RPA\_07 "The Wallet Unit SHALL retain full authority over this process, for example, this process SHALL NOT be handled by a third party, including the browser and the operating system."